Best AI Agent Skills for Text-to-Speech & Voice in 2026

 What Are Text-to-Speech & Voice Tools?

 Text-to-Speech & Voice tools are AI-powered software designed to help developers and teams tackle text-to-speech & voice-related tasks more efficiently.
 These tools are typically published as open-source projects on GitHub and can be integrated into existing workflows via MCP (Model Context Protocol), Claude Skills, or standalone agent frameworks.
-On Agent Skills Hub, we index 10 quality-scored text-to-speech & voice tools across languages including Python, Go.
+On Agent Skills Hub, we index 10 quality-scored text-to-speech & voice tools across languages including TypeScript, Python, Go.

 Why Use Text-to-Speech & Voice Tools?